microsoft/graphics-driver-samples/README.md

 If you wish to get involved in the project, please email grfxdrvsamples@microsoft.com and include how you wish to contribute.

+# Render Only Driver Status

+The render only driver builds and installs on a raspberry pi 2 and supports a variety of operations but is currently not ready for general DX usage.
+The driver is still in the early stages of development.
+We are currently working on getting a functional shader compiler working to support basic rendering operations.

 # Roles

 ##Project Coordinator